 Listen to the full episode now:

-The One With Tom Caron and Opening Day – Girl At The Game
+The One With All the MLB Managers and a Tribute to Tommy – Girl At The Game

 Please consider donating to ActBlue’s racial justice collection, which will split your donation across multiple organizations doing this important work.